The Battery Life of a Cordless Drill

 ● Hold their charge longer

 As you can see from this basic comparison the nickel cadmium battery, although relatively “old” technology by current standards nonetheless has earned its seat at the table by virtue of its proven reliability and the fact that it’s compatible with a vast number of chargers.
 While the lithium-ion battery is gaining ground in the marketplace due to its light weight, compact size and the fact that it holds a charge longer.
-That is, you can keep it in your tool box for months and when you finally pull it out to use it will still have a charge.
+That is, you can keep it in your tool box for months and when you finally pull it out to use it will still have a charge – certainly enough to drill that pilot hole you marked with your work pen!

 - Nickel Cadmium – While nickel cadmium batteries are no doubt reliable, well understood and compatible with most of the chargers out there at the moment they also suffer a couple of significant drawbacks.
 Each has an impact when it comes to battery life and/or performance.
 The first is called the “memory effect”.
 In a nutshell when you discharge then recharge a nickel cadmium battery from the same point a number of times in succession they’ll “remember” the point at which you hooked them up to the charger and expect you to recharge them at that point every subsequent time.
 If the battery then passes that typical recharge point without being hooked up to the charger the voltage will suddenly drop.
-This can cause the battery to appear to die even though it still has a bit of a charge left.
+This can cause the battery to appear to die even though it still has a bit of a charge left – not what you need if you’re halfway through installing your new TV antenna.

 The second issue is sometimes known as “lazy battery”.
 This is a type of voltage depression that results from continual overcharging of the battery.
 With a lazy battery the battery may appear to be fully charged when you put it into the drill but then discharge completely after only a few minutes of use.
 The lazy battery effect has left more than a few contractors scratching their heads wondering what just happened.